AhmedElkhashn/DB-project/README.md

    It should be in the following format: jdbc:oracle:thin:@hostname:port/service_name
 5. Run Login.java
-7. Add use the same username and password of the orcale account that you ran the script on to login to the GUI
+7. Use the same username and password of the orcale account that you ran the script on to login to the GUI